Tag: lessons

 their hollow claims and borrowed skin.

-Negativity, truth, and karma
+Negativity, truth, karma

 will swallow them whole.

-For they are their own demon,
+They are their own demon,

 their own slow demise.